 The South Fork Trail is the least interesting part of the loop.
 It’s a steep climb up a hillside with such a dense understory that you can’t really see much.
 At one point the understory opens up as the trail approaches a ravine filled with small redwoods.
 The trail levels out a bit as it reaches a ridgetop dense with dull-looking huckleberry shrubs and leafy salal.

 The South Fork Trail ends at a T intersection with the Rhododendron Trail.
 Turn left; the scenery quickly improves as the trail descends steeply into a little ravine where an open stand of good-sized redwoods grows.
 The lush understory is a remarkably bright green.
 The woods again become less open and more mundane as the trail leaves the ravine, but soon the trail contours through a second ravine that’s even more scenic than the first.
 After this the redwoods get larger and more scenic as the trail descends to Brown Creek.
 The forest is almost completely silent, but on a calm day you may hear the distant crashing of the waves as you make your way through the redwoods.

-The Rhododendron Trail crosses Brown Creek on a new footbridge and then reaches the Brown Creek Trail.
+The Rhododendron Trail crosses Brown Creek on a long footbridge and then reaches the Brown Creek Trail.
 At the four-way trail intersection, the memorial grove trail to your right is cut off by a gigantic tree (which fell in early 2006) about a hundred yards up the trail.
 Straight ahead, the Rhododendron Trail continues up the hillside.
 Turn left to follow the Brown Creek Trail.

 The main trail crosses Brown Creek and curves around a hillside to end at the South Fork Trail.
 Turn right and take the South Fork Trail back to Drury Parkway.

-© 2006, 2009 David Baselt
+© 2006, 2009, 2013, 2017, 2023 David Baselt